top of page

 How to Make a Claim Wisely

-Do not make a claim unless you know the loss level and it is worthwhile to make a claim.
-When an incident occurred, call the insurance broker to request taking a note of an incident.
-A note will be valid for one year.
-A strata may come back within a year to file a claim officially.
-Remember that once a claim is made, the insurer will appoint a adjuster and the insurer must pay the adjuster.
-The claim will become part of your claim history and it will go with your insurance record for at least 5 year even if you withdrew the claim immediately.
-Once you know the loss level, it is not worth to have small amounts of coverage.
-Instead, the strata may have an option to cover the amounts above the deductible.
+Do not make a claim unless you know the extent of the loss and it is worth it to do so.
+When an incident occurs, contact the insurance broker to report the incident.
+This report will be valid for one year, allowing the strata to officially file a claim within that time frame.
+Keep in mind that once a claim is filed, the insurer will assign an adjuster and the insurer must pay the adjuster.
+The claim will then become a part of your claim history, remaining on your insurance record for at least 5 years even if you withdraw the claim immediately.
+Once you understand the extent of the loss, it may not be worth it to claim small amounts of coverage.
+In this case, the strata may have an option to cover amounts above the deductible.

 Insurance Deductible